Lydia Mackay

-Lydia Marie Mackay (born 1977) is an American actress, known internationally for her work for Funimation and OkraTron 5000.
-She has provided voices for a number of English versions of Japanese anime films, television series and video games.
+Lydia Marie Mackay (born 1977) is an American actress, known internationally for her work with Funimation, Crunchyroll, and OkraTron 5000.
+In addition to her work as a stage actress, she has voiced many English dubs of Japanese anime films and television series, as well as commercials, audiobooks, and video games.

 Early life

 Mackay was born in Fort Worth, Texas, the second of three sisters.